aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Design Overview

-### Physical L2LS Campus Topology
+### Physical Campus Fabric Topology

+In a Campus network it is common to refer to the location of the switches as **MDF** (Main Distribution Frame) and **IDFs** (Independent Distribution Frame).
+Throughtout this example we refer to the spine nodes as the MDF and the leaf nodes as the IDFs.
+This example shows various switch types and common ways of cabling the IDF to the MDF.

 - MDF
   - 2 Spine nodes
 - IDFs
-  - IDF1 supporting 192 users with a 2 leafs
+  - IDF1 supporting 192 users with a 2 leafs (2RU - 96 ports each)
-  - IDF2 supporting 240 users with a Modular 5 slot chassis
+  - IDF2 supporting 240 users with a Modular 5 slot chassis (48 ports per module)
-  - IDF3 supporting 480 users with 5 leafs
+  - IDF3 supporting 480 users with 5 leafs (2RU - 96 ports each)

 The drawing below shows the physical topology used in this example.
 The interface assignment shown here are referenced across the entire example, so keep that in mind if this example must be adapted to a different topology.

 ![Figure: 1](images/campus_topo.svg)

-???+ note

-    The FW/L3 Device and individual hosts (A-D) in this example are not managed by AVD, but the switch ports connecting to these devices are.

 ## Basic EOS Switch Configuration